AGMTZG/saa-c03-prep/buckets.md

 </p>
 </details>

-### Grant to another aws account the ability to change ACLs
+### Grant to another aws account the ability to change ACLs to an object

 ---